THE POLISH EDUCATION SYSTEM IN BRIEF

 - pre-school centre (punkt przedszkolny).

 Pre-school education is optional for 3-, 4- and 5-year-old children and obligatory for 6-year-olds.
-Every 3-, 4- and 5-year-old has an entitlement to a place in a pre-primary setting in his/her community.
+Every 3-, 4- and 5-year-old, however, has an entitlement to a place in a pre-primary setting in their community.

-Compulsory education in grade one of primary school starts at the age of 7.
+Compulsory schooling starts at the age of 7 in grade one of the primary school.
 All 6-year-olds have to attend a pre-school institution for one year in order to acquire basic skills before they start school.

 Primary education (ISCED 1+2)

-Primary education comprises 8-year primary school (single structure education) which is compulsory for all pupils (typically) aged 7-15.
+Primary education comprises 8 years of primary school (8-year single structure education), which is compulsory for all pupils (typically) aged 7-15.

 - grades 1-3 (early school education)